 What type of communication systems are in place?

-Luvnotes™ are sent every day to our parents in an email and provide a directly line of communication to your teacher.
+Luvnotes™ are sent every day to our parents in an email and provide a direct line of communication to your teacher.
 Every Luvnote™ is individualized and provides information regarding the child’s overall engagement in classroom activity for the day as well as the child’s overall disposition, and it always includes a series of pictures or a video of your child.

 How important is family involvement in the program?